-JKJK, please don’t come after me NSA, FBI, ATF whoever does that sort of thing.
-In all honesty though, it’s taken me a while to get around to making this publicly known, not because I felt uncomfortable with the truth, but rather because it’s hard to write a sincere, personal post without coming off as elitist and begging for sympathy points.
-Continue reading Why I took a year off from medical school→
+It’s taken me a while to get around to making this publicly known, not because I felt uncomfortable with the truth, but rather because it’s hard to write a sincere, personal post without coming off as dramatic or pitching for sympathy.
+Continue reading Why I took a year off from medical school

 Most likely this is all a stressed medical student needs.
 If you pull this one off, you’re very likely one of our very best friends.
 A crucial part of this is allowing for silence.
 Don’t feel the need to interject at every pause.
 In fact, we’re probably not done talking yet.
 Silence makes us feel like you’re listening whereas a rapid response makes us feel like you really just couldn’t wait to get out what you wanted to say.